Info and Instructions for the PlayoffComputer app

 - Play head-to-head games.

-- Have 320 or less remaining games.
+- Have 320 or less remaining applicable games.

-If the league uses head-to-head records as a tiebreaker, then the app requires past results.
+if the league uses head-to-head records as a tiebreaker, then the app requires past results.

 Gathering Data